devcode1981/File-Provider-Storage/doc/howto/geo.md

 * Rebuilds FDW tables in test DB
 * Checks out schemas to get rid of irrelevant diffs (not done in `geo_primary_migrate` because you may have created a migration)
+* Finally does `gdk diff-config` so you can see a summary of how your configs differ from a fresh install

 ### `geo_secondary_migrate`